 Bunnies have their own verbal cues and body language to let you know when they like something or don’t like something.

 Like I mentioned before, if your rabbit grinds their teeth when you are petting them, they like it.
 If they run around making that soft vocalized sound, they are happy.
 Rabbits also binky, which is when they do a jump in the air.
 They will suddenly just jump straight up, or they may jump, twist, and kick out their feet, which is another type of binky.
 This means they are happy!
 Binkies are always a good sign.
 Another good sign is when your rabbit tosses his head and starts running.
 This is a way of your rabbit expressing that he is in a playful mood.
 Rabbits will also run around your feet making that vocalized happy sound as well.

 NEVER submerge your rabbit in water!
-Rabbits are CLEAN animals.
-They like to lick and clean themselves all the time, like a cat and DO NOT need to be bathed!
+Bunnies are clean animals.
+They like to lick and clean themselves all the time, like a cat and do not need to be bathed!
 If they had/have diarrhea, it’s best to use a cloth to clean their feet/lower body.
 You can also hold them on the counter and scoop up some warm water onto their bum to clean it.
-However, NEVER SUBMERGE or COMPLETELY get your rabbit WET!
+However, NEVER submerge or completely get your bunny wet!
 This is dangerous and they can get sick and die from the cold.